For drivers who transport passengers in owned or Rented/Leased vehicles on behalf of the University of Virginia.

 - Drivers who have not had previous experience with a particular vehicle should spend an adequate amount of time driving that vehicle prior to transporting passengers, preferably in various types of traffic conditions, so that they become thoroughly familiar with the vehicle, and, when possible, accompanied by a driver with experience driving the same type of vehicle.

-- Students who are not employees should not transport passengers in these vehicles.
+- Students who are not also University employees should not transport passengers in these vehicles.

 - Minimum age of the driver should be 21 unless the driver has a CDL or EVOC Certification.
 Every driver should of course possess a valid United States driver's license.

 - Drivers should have a minimum of two years driving experience.

 - It is preferable that a driver's motor vehicle report not show two or more at fault accidents and/or serious moving violations in the past year, nor three or more at fault accidents and/or serious moving violations in the past three years.
 There should be no violations related to alcohol or drugs in the past five years.
 If the transcript reveals more than what is suggested above, it is up to the discretion of department heads whether to allow the driver to transport passengers on behalf of the University.
 Human Resources will perform a driver's transcript check by request on employees.
 If you have particular situations you would like to discuss, please feel free to contact Property & Liability Risk Management for further guidance.